 Have students review resources related to their selected topics.
 (This may include resources suggested for the Showcase, as well as those curated by the educator, students or both.)
-On a piece of paper divided in half, or on two different colored post-it notes, they should make note of Challenges that come up in the research material, as well as potential Opportunities.
-For example:
+On a piece of paper divided in half, or on two different colored sticky notes, they should make note of challenges that come up in the research material, as well as potential opportunities.